apiverve/hashtaggenerator.NET-API/Readme.md

 ```
 var queryOptions = new hashtaggeneratorQueryOptions{
-  "text": "Adventure awaits 🌍✈️ Who's ready to embark on a journey of a lifetime?
+  text: "Adventure awaits 🌍✈️ Who's ready to embark on a journey of a lifetime?
 Whether you're exploring exotic landscapes, immersing yourself in vibrant cultures, or simply indulging in delicious cuisines, there's something magical about travel that fills the soul with joy and wonder.
 Let's wander together and create unforgettable memories! 🌟",
-  "count": 5
+  count: 5
 };
 ```